 You are here: Home > NanoFabrication

 We provide customers with electron beam lithography processing services.
 We have two equipment options: JEOL JBX-9500FS and EUIONIX-ELS-G100.
-In addition to electron beam lithography, we can also provide a full range of processing services.
+In addition to electron beam lithography, we can also provide a full range of processing services,EBL litho,etching ,dicing.
 You only need to provide the layout.
-After receiving the layout, we will conduct project review, quote, and then process.
+After receiving the layout, we will conduct project review, quote, and then process according to your needs ,and finish all the fabrication.

 Application: diffraction waveguide/grating, superstructure, silicon nitride/lithium niobate/silicon waveguide, other nanostructures